Dances of Death in Danish Churches

 During the restoration it was decided to pull the painting from the wall, mount it on glass fibre shells and suspend it above the panels.
 This was done, partly because it's very difficult to preserve frescoes on ground level.

 The painting measures 10 by 1,5 meter and consists of 10 living and 11 dead men.
 Many of the participants are very fragmentary, so that you may see a couple of feet here and a corner of a shroud there.
-The dance is a bit unusual in that it goes from left to right, but concerning the dancers direction and the order of ranks.
+The dance is a bit unusual in that it goes from left to right, both concerning the dancers direction and the order of ranks.
 Thus, the mightiest person, a bishop or pope, is at the rightmost side of the dance.
-To the right of the dance there is a prayer and a man of sorrows.

 There has probably never been an accompanying text.
 In Nationalmuseets Arbejdsmark, (= "the work field of the National Museum"), 1971, page 180 it says "The frieze is bordered at the bottom by a red-brown band, the upper border is lost."